tytydraco/yessleep/out/Hey_man.md

 The voices followed me between the graves, surrounding me from every direction.

-Beneath them all, hundreds of voices began chanting together.
+Then hundreds of voices began chanting together.

 “JOIN US!”